This section contains the answers to the most frequently asked questions about Coveo for Salesforce.

 The entire Coveo organization, including all data, is securely deleted.

-What Are the Main Benefits of Enterprise Edition vs Pro Edition?
+What are the main benefits of Enterprise Edition versus Pro Edition?

-- Your choice of any source, including on-premise sources
+Your choice of any source, including on-premises sources

 Yes.
 Contact us to determine your options.

 Coveo offers more than 30 connectors to the most common enterprise data sources.
-Coveo sources are typically configured in just a few clicks, directly from the Coveo Console, and fully support incremental indexing and field mapping.
-Have a look at our available Cloud V2 source Types (see Available Coveo Cloud V2 Source Types).
+Coveo sources are typically configured in just a few clicks, directly from the Coveo Administration Console, and fully support incremental indexing and field mapping.
+Have a look at our available Cloud connectors.

 The crawling account needs the Modify Metadata Through Metadata API Functions and the Manage Sharing permissions to access the security permissions within the Salesforce Metadata API.
-This permission allows the crawling account to read the configured security model (profiles, permission sets, sharing rules) of objects and fields, and the standard and custom objects (see Coveo Cloud V2 Management of Security Identities and Item Permissions and Metadata API Developer Guide).
+These permissions allow the crawling account to read the configured security model (profiles, permission sets, sharing rules) of objects and fields, and the standard and custom objects (see Coveo management of security identities and item permissions and Metadata API Developer Guide).

 Since your data is kept in your Salesforce organization, only the metadata is transferred to the Coveo Index, at the field and record levels.
 All source links redirect to the Source System record, which is Salesforce in this case.
 The Coveo Index only retrieves and embeds the Salesforce security model (profiles, permission sets, sharing rules, and field level security) for each record.

 When the Salesforce security model changes, the new security model is also replaced in the Coveo Index at the next source refresh, rescan, or rebuild.
 Coveo captures the existing Source System security model when indexing instead of replicating or creating another model version.
-This means that users can only search and find the Salesforce content or data that they are allowed to access according to their configured Salesforce permission models (see Refresh VS Rescan VS Rebuild).
+This means that users can only search and find the Salesforce content or data that they’re allowed to access according to their configured Salesforce permission models.

-Do I need the Modify All Data permission?
+Do I need the Modify Metadata Through Metadata API Functions permission?

-The Coveo Index cannot retrieve information about private objects, such as cases or opportunities.
-The Modify All Data permission, associated to the Metadata API, allows you to create a secured source and to index the Salesforce security settings of your objects.
+The Coveo Index can’t retrieve information about private objects, such as cases or opportunities.
+The Modify Metadata Through Metadata API Functions permission, associated to the Metadata API, allows you to create sources accessible to Users following system permissions and to index the Salesforce security settings of your objects.

-If you want to create a public community or a public console, the Modify All Data permission is not needed, since you create a source accessible to Everyone and you don’t index objects accessible to Specific identities1.
+If you want to create a public community or a public console, the Modify Metadata Through Metadata API Functions permission isn’t needed, since you create a source accessible to Everyone and you don’t index objects accessible to Specific identities1.

-No. It is only needed for sources using the Users following system permissions content security option that index private Salesforce objects.
+No. It’s only needed for sources using the Users following system permissions content security option that index private Salesforce objects.

-Salesforce Knowledge is not a secured source and thus the Coveo Index account only needs Salesforce Knowledge User permission set on the account.
+Salesforce Knowledge does not index permissions and therefore the Coveo Index account only needs Salesforce Knowledge User permission set on the account.
 This applies to both Classic and Lightning Knowledge data models.

-All Coveo Customers who have implemented a Coveo Salesforce source using the Users following system permissions content security option have activated the Modify All Data permissions for the Coveo Index account.
+All Coveo Customers who have implemented a Coveo Salesforce source using the Users following system permissions content security option have activated the Modify Metadata Through Metadata API Functions permission for the Coveo Index account.

-When indexing an object, you might retrieve the lookup field of another object metadata that you do not index.
+When indexing an object, you might retrieve the lookup field of another object metadata that you don’t index.

-The Salesforce Connector uses various Salesforce APIs performed in READ operations, even though the Coveo Index account has the Modify All Data permission (see API Call Basics).
+The Salesforce Connector uses various Salesforce APIs performed in READ operations, even though the Coveo Index account has the Modify Metadata Through Metadata API Functions permission (see API Call Basics).